Skip to main content Skip to navigation

 Project Aims

-Using design thinking as an approach to problem solving, the Challenge will introduce a framework for engaging diverse groups of students to work together, enhancing knowledge exchange and interdisciplinary collaborative ventures.
-The Challenge will be highly participatory and will offer an opportunity for participants to take what they learn in class to real-life sustainability problems within their institutional context and beyond.
-There will also be opportunities to collaborate with external stakeholders, linking the teaching and learning provision (Curriculum), to values and ways of working and studying on Campus, and the local Community - i.e., what we define as the 3Cs approach to sustainability.
+Using design thinking as an approach to problem solving, the Challenge introduced a framework for engaging diverse groups of students to work together, enhancing knowledge exchange and interdisciplinary collaborative ventures.
+The Challenge was highly participatory and offered an opportunity for participants to take what they learn in class to real-life sustainability problems within their institutional context and beyond.
+There were also opportunities to collaborate with external stakeholders, linking the teaching and learning provision (Curriculum), to values and ways of working and studying on Campus, and the local Community - i.e., what we define as the 3Cs approach to sustainability.

 Project Outcomes